zkpstandard/zkreference/README.md

 # zkreference
-The official repository hosting the ZKProof Community Reference document.
-We are currently accepting contributions to the documents, see below for specific instructions on how to contribute.
+The official repository hosting the ZKProof Community Reference document and the submitted Community Proposals.
+We are [currently accepting contributions](https://docs.google.com/spreadsheets/d/1QSSrz9IgcTDtzvwuufLuz19hE0y1FWwtrzNPZ9jVDU0/edit#gid=1588990810) to the documents, see below for specific instructions on how to contribute.

 ## Current Call to Action